 The Silhouette Cameo 4 is available in pink, white, and black.

 (If the color option matters a lot to you, the Cricut Explore 2 is available in about 15 different colors.)

-All machines cut paper, cardstock, vinyl, and iron-on vinyl (htv).
-Changing the blades allows you to cut un-backed fabric, and thicker materials like matboard, leather, and balsa wood for both machines.
+All machines cut a variety of different materials like paper, cardstock, vinyl, and iron-on vinyl (htv).
+Changing the blades allows you to cut un-backed fabric and thicker materials like matboard, leather, and balsa wood for both machines.

 Read more about using leather to make earrings.

 The Cricut Maker can also deboss and engrave materials.

 Older machines (like my Cameo 3) have a harder time cutting thicker materials like leather and acetate.
 Fabric can only be cut if it’s backed with interfacing, so it’s really only good for applique, not sewing patterns.